ACS Science Coaches–Roles and Responsibilities

 Be comfortable with a supporting role

-The teacher remains the primary authority figure in the classroom during your visits.
-As a chemist, you will be the classroom authority on science, but as a guest, you will take a supporting role in this partnership.
-Teachers may be sensitive about having another adult in the class, so in your early communications with the teacher, be clear that you intend to help.
-Your goal is to help the teacher meet curriculim goals.
+As a chemist, you will be the classroom authority on science, but as a guest, you take a supporting role.
+Teachers may be sensitive about having another adult in the classroom.
+Assure the teacher that you intend to help meet curriculum goals.

 Share your expertise